MartaWoodkowski/SQLAlchemy/README.md

 Now that the initial analysis is completed, I designed a Flask API based on the queries that I have just developed.

-* Used Flask to create your routes.
+* Used Flask to create my routes.

 ### Routes